threaming/ENCE464_FitnessMonitorV2/README.md

 ## 🚀 Getting started

+The project is set up for development using Microsoft _Visual Studio Code_, the _CMake_ build system, the _GCC ARM_ cross-compiler, and _OpenOCD_.

+### Toolchain setup

+If you're working on a UC Embedded Systems Lab (ESL) computer then you should find that the necessary toolchain is pre-installed.

-If you want to build the project on your personal machine, firstly read the toolchain installation guide for your operating system:
+If you want to build the project on _your personal machine_ you'll need to make sure that you install all of the necessary tools.
+Check the toolchain installation guide for your operating system:

 * [Windows](docs/toolchain.md#windows)
 * [Linux](docs/toolchain.md#linux)
 * [macOS](docs/toolchain.md#macos)

-Otherwise, the computers in the ESL have the toolchain pre-installed.
+### Building the code

-This projects is set-up to use the CMake build system.
-You can use the command line or VS Code to build the code and program your device.
-See the below links for instructions.
+Assuming that you have the [toolchain installed](#toolchain), you can use the command line or _VS Code_ to build the code and program your LaunchPad.
+Here are instructions on building/programming using each approach:

 * [VS Code](docs/vs-code.md)
 * [Command line](docs/cli.md)

-See the [CMake guide](docs/cmake.md) for info on performing certain tasks with the CMake build system.
+See the [CMake guide](docs/cmake.md) for additional info on performing various tasks with the CMake build system.

 For tips on debugging and fixing common issues, including some common FreeRTOS